Arkansas Supreme Court upholds birth certificate law creating hurdles for same-sex couples

 today upheld state statutes that mandate a court order to list parent names on a birth certificate other than the biological mother and father.
 The Court threw out the ruling of Pulaski County Circuit Court Judge Tim Fox

 , who found last year that the state Health Department had violated the U.S. Constitution by refusing to list both parent names of children of same-sex couples (the children of the three couples who were plaintiffs in the case were conceived via sperm donation).
+Max wrote about one of the plaintiff couples, Leigh and Jana Jacobs

+, in July.
+Among other problems, denying same-sex couples the ability to immediately list both names on the birth certificate complicates obtaining health insurance for the newborn under the coverage of the unrecognized parent.
+The plaintiffs argued that the state does not impose this burden on heterosexual couples even if they are not married, regardless of how the child was conceived or whether the child actually shares a genetic connection to both parents.

 Fox's ruling would have allowed married same-sex couples to list both names on the birth certificate without getting a court order (the state had said it would list another woman as a parent if presented with a court order determining parentage or otherwise granting parental rights to the other woman, or approving an adoption by that woman).
 Fox found that the state's rules were unconstitutional in light of the federal Supreme Court's ruling in Obergefell v.
 Hodges, which held that the right of same-sex couples to marry is a fundamental right inherent in the liberty of the person, protected by the Due Process and Equal Protection Clauses of the Fourteenth Amendment.

-Attorney General Leslie Rutledge appealed Fox's ruling to the state Supreme Court, which sided with the state and admonished Fox for what it dubbed "inappropriate comments."
+appealed Fox's ruling to the state Supreme Court, which sided with the state and admonished Fox for what it dubbed "inappropriate comments."

 "The statute centers on the relationship of the biological mother and the biological father to the child, not on the marital relationship of husband and wife," wrote Justice Josephine Linker Hart in the Court's majority opinion. "[It] does not run afoul of Obergefell.